Page Reviewed / Updated - Jun. 2017

-Patient Assistance Programs (PAPs) are programs created by pharmaceutical and medical supply manufacturers to help financially needy patients purchase their necessary medications and supplies.
+Patient Assistance Programs (PAPs are programs created by pharmaceutical and medical supply manufacturers to help financially needy patients purchase necessary medications and supplies.
 Via these programs, prescription medications may be made available at no cost or at a minimal fee for individuals who do not have insurance or are underinsured.

 There are several types of PAPs.
-There are ones which are designed for patients that do not have insurance, others for individuals whose insurance co-payment amounts are prohibitively expensive and still other programs to assist with specific types of insurance such as Medicare Part D.
+There are ones that are designed for patients that do not have insurance, others for individuals whose insurance co-payment amounts are prohibitively expensive, and still other programs to assist with specific types of insurance, such as Medicare Part D.

 Why do pharmaceutical companies have PAPs?
 There is not a black and white answer to this question.
 Pharmaceutical company representatives will respond by discussing their organizations’ commitments to social health.
 Social medicine advocates may argue that these companies are doing the minimum possible and that they make participation in their programs difficult by adding layers of bureaucratic red tape.
 The true answer may lie somewhere in the middle.
 It makes good business sense to have a PAP.
-Patients who otherwise could not afford the medicine receive it, the pharmaceutical company receives partial payment from the insurance providers and they get the positive PR from the program.
+Patients who otherwise could not afford their medicine receive it, the pharmaceutical company receives partial payment from the insurance providers, and they get the positive PR from the program.